Pothos Plant

 Diseases

-Over-watering causes plant diseases such as crown, leaf, and root rot.
-Once pothos plant roots are destroyed, is difficult to save the plant.
+Pothos plant diseases: Over-watering can causes plant diseases such as crown, leaf, and root rot.
+Once the roots are damaged, it is difficult to save a pothos plant.

 Soil